Founders at the University of Cambridge

 What types of executive mentorship do you offer?

-We offer 50 hours from an Entrepreneur-in-Residence who are hand-picked according to your specific needs.
-Beyond that, we will provide 40+ mentors to you during the programme for general feedback, specific knowledge on your markets and on other core company topics.
-This will include one-on-one sessions with experienced entrepreneurs, group workshops, and access to our network of industry experts as required.
-Finally, you will get support from Cambridge Enterprise through the Technology Development and Licensing and Ventures’ teams as you prepare for investment.
+• We will provide mentors to you during the programme for general feedback, specific knowledge on your markets and on other core company topics.
+This will include one-on-one sessions with experienced entrepreneurs, group workshops and access to our global network of industry experts as required.

 What happens when the programme ends?

-You are part of the Founders at the University of Cambridge community going forward.
+And of course, you are part of the Founders at the University of Cambridge community going forward.

 What if I have not yet raised any investment or funding?